nightroman/FarNet/PowerShellFar/README.md

 See more [Examples].

-**Command history**
+**Command echo**

-Commands are usually added to the PSF command history.
-A command is not added if it ends with "#".
-Use this for user menu and file association commands.
+Commands with screen output are printed to the screen before output (echo).
+But if a command ends with "#" then it is not printed.
+Use this trick in user menu and file association commands when echo is not needed.
-They are not typed manually and should not pollute the history.

 *********************************************************************
 ## Menu commands